 Every Qi Gong teacher and student begins by imitating the scrolls – practicing what we can see and understand.
 Eventually, if you are determined and willing to commit to a few years/decades of personal practice, you will ‘bleed into’, or pour your heart and soul into your practice and then it will become yours.

 This time ‘In the mountains and caves,’ as the expression goes, changed the nature of what I understood to be possible, at least experientially with practices like Martial Arts, Qi Gong, Nei Gong, and Meditation.
 I decided to stay a lot longer…

 After a few months of living away from all stimulation and human contact, I was very comfortable with a future of living monastically.
 Perhaps I would become a respected martial arts teacher, or perhaps I would become a priest and live that life.
 I was 24 years old at the time, and honestly, I had very little life experience because I spent all of my spare time training.
 I left my hermit life behind with three specific intentions.
 To find an authentic Daoist teacher and lineage, to teach Martial Arts, and to become a Healer.

-A few short years later, I had completed my studies in Traditional Chinese medicine, began developing and teaching my own approach to the Combat side of Martial arts, and had received the teachings of an Oral tradition of Lay-Daoism.
+A few short years later, I had completed my studies in Traditional Chinese medicine, began developing and teaching my own approach to the Combat side of Martial arts, and received the teachings of an Oral tradition of Lay Daoism.

-At 28 years old, and I am a bit embarrassed at my intensity as a young man, I became a co-founder of the first full-time, 5-Year Doctoral Program, in Traditional Chinese Medicine (TCM) in Canada.
-Besides writing, translating, and teaching some of the primary courses on Acupuncture, Herbology, and Theory, I was also responsible for developing the first (potentially) accredited Medical Qi Gong program in the West.
+At 28 years old, and I am a bit amused at my ambition as a young man, I became a co-founder of the first full-time, 5-Year Doctoral Program, in Traditional Chinese Medicine (TCM) in Canada.
+Besides writing, translating, and teaching some of the primary courses on Acupuncture, Herbology, and TCM Theory, I was also responsible for developing the Medical Qi Gong Therapist program.

 Are you practicing from the outside in, or from the inside out?